9dots/devy/devy-white/get-username.md

   - Otherwise
     - the input is a guess and should call `checkDone`

-With their partner, students plan and attempt to implement a solution for checking if the user guess is correct.
+With their partner, students plan and attempt to implement a solution for getting the user name.

 1. Fill in handout
 2. Discuss plans